adap/flower/doc/source/how-to-run-simulations.rst

     Yes, but bear in mind that each simulation isn't aware of the resource usage of the other.
 If your simulations make use of GPUs, consider setting the ``CUDA_VISIBLE_DEVICES`` environment variable to make each simulation use a different set of the available GPUs.
 Export such an environment variable before starting |flwr_run_link|_.

-.. dropdown:: Are the CPU/GPU resources set for each ``ClientApp`` enforced?
+.. dropdown:: Do the CPU/GPU resources set for each ``ClientApp`` restrict how much compute/memory these make use of?

-    No. They are exclusively used by the simulation backend to control how many workers can be created on startup.
+    No. These resources are exclusively used by the simulation backend to control how many workers can be created on startup.
 Let's say N backend workers are launched, then at most N ``ClientApp`` instances will be running in parallel.
 It is your responsibility to ensure ``ClientApp`` instances have enough resources to execute their workload (e.g., fine-tune a transformer model).

 .. dropdown:: My ``ClientApp`` is triggering OOM on my GPU.
 What should I do?